Do you know how to use Chopsticks!?

 Do not pass food to other person from chopsticks to chopsticks.

 Do not stick it on the rice.
 In Japanese culture, sticking chopsticks vertically into rice should only be done only during funeral rituals.

 Do not pull a dish by your chopsticks.

 Do not stub food with your chopsticks.

-Those are the some chopsticks etiquette that you should know before you visit Japan.
+Those are the some chopsticks etiquette that you should know about before you visit to Japan.

 I hope you found this information helpful for you!